meribold/dotfiles/README.md

 ## Installation

-You probably shouldn't blindly use these (or anyone's) dotfiles: my setup is personal, opinionated, and sometimes my own information is hard-coded.
-Some configuration is not portable and specific to [Arch][] or my ThinkPad.
+>   You probably shouldn't blindly use these (or anyone's) dotfiles: my setup is personal,
+>   opinionated, and sometimes my own information is hard-coded.
+Some configuration is
+>   not portable and specific to [Arch][] or my ThinkPad.
+That being said...

-That being said, the installation is based on [GNU Make][make] (you probably already have it installed) and you can try out the configuration for specific programs:
+The installation is based on [GNU Make][make] (you most likely have it) and you can specifically try out the configuration for individual programs without creating any other links.

 *   Clone this repository to `~/dotfiles`.
 *   Cherry-pick the configuration for programs you're interested in by giving Make their